wavemaker/docs/learn/app-development/app-security/hostheader-injection.md

 ---
-title: "HostHeader Injection"
+title: "Prevent HostHeader Injection"
 id: ""
+sidebar_label: "HostHeader Injection"
 ---
 ---

-## What is HostHeader Injection
+At WaveMaker, we continuously bring ways to make applications more secure by ensuring the way applications are built and that it stands a better chance of not being breached.

+Handling HTTP host header in an unsafe way can lead to nasty host header attacks.
+These vulnerabilities typically occur due to our wrong assumption that the header is not user-controllable.
+We end up trusting Host headers, resulting in poor validation or escaping of values.

+## Potential Risks
-Handling host header in an unsafe way leads to Host header attacks, here an attacker injects a harmful payload in to host header, Which can manipulate server-side behaviour

-Host header attacks can lead to
+Typically, attacker injects a harmful payload in to host header, which can manipulate server-side behaviour.
+Therefore, Host header attacks can lead to:

 - Web-cache poisoning
-- Password Reset Poisoning
+- Password reset poisoning

-## How to prevent HostHeader Injection
+## Preventing HostHeader Injection

-Host header is user controllable and can be manipulated by using tools like Burp Proxy.
+In reality, Host header is user controllable and can be manipulated by using tools like Burp Proxy.
+Therefore, it is substantial to:

-- validate the host header
+- Validate the Hostheader
-- whitelist permitted domains
+- Whitelist permitted domains

-## How WaveMaker Apps prevents HostHeader Injection
+## How WaveMaker Prevents HostHeader Injection

+You can specify the Hostnames where the WaveMaker application is deployed to prevent HTTP Host header injection attacks.

-WaveMaker App users can configure HostNames which are domain names through which users run their application.
-Here users can determine which Hostname to be allowed, The default behaviour is to allow any hostname if not configured.
+Hostnames are domain names through which users run their application.
+Here users can determine which Hostnames should be allowed.
+The platform will reject HTTP requests with different Host header values than the specified list.
+The default behaviour is to allow any hostname if not configured.

 ## How to configure Allowed Hosts

-The list of Host names to be allowed in application can be configured in Security -> safegaurds
+In WaveMaker application, the list of allowed Hostnames can be configured from **Security** -> **Safegaurds** dialog, as shown below.

 [![hostheader-injection](/learn/assets/allowed-hosts.png)](/learn/assets/allowed-hosts.png)